top of page

 Luis Garcia, 2B, C+

 High expected stats, a wide xwOBA vs wOBA differential (bad luck), and a strong statcast.
-Garcia has an above average hit tool but swing decisions have been lacking.
+Garcia has an above average hit tool but the swing decisions have been lacking.
 He's tested highly in several batted ball data sets, including blasts and bat speed/ squared-up contact, which you already know I love.
 Go check out some of those lists if you want more details on Garcia's metrics.
 His 67th percentile whiff rate in conjunction with a 63rd percentile hard-hit rate is immense, and if these even improve a little, his swing decisions might not end up mattering.
 Garcia has multiple paths to improvement:

 A. Going to increase his power and improve